hana3d/blender2u/README.md

 [**Install AWS CLI**](https://docs.aws.amazon.com/pt_br/cli/latest/userguide/install-windows.html)
 and [**configure it**](https://docs.aws.amazon.com/pt_br/cli/latest/userguide/cli-chap-configure.html)

 Does GLB Export and USDZ Export in sequence to automatically export both glb and usdz files ready to be used.
-(ctrl+shift+u)
 **On Mac and Linux, Blender has to be initialized by a terminal.**(How to:
 [Linux](https://docs.blender.org/manual/en/latest/advanced/command_line/launch/linux.html),
 [Mac](https://docs.blender.org/manual/en/latest/advanced/command_line/launch/macos.html))